Dota 2 Drafting Guide

 How do I Pick Wisely in Ranked Dota 2 Matches?

 In this Dota 2 Picking Guide, I will help you with being aware of what your team wants to pick and what you need to pick and ban in order to win your match!
 As you know, Dota 2 is a team game, so don’t be afraid to say or write what you’re thinking, and also understand everyone else’s suggestions.
+Also never forget to think about, who should mainly place the wards to create powerful vision.

 The first thing I’d like to recommend is to pick current meta heroes that can be really annoying or if you hate playing against some of them, you can ban them in the first seconds of the drafting phase.
 Here are some examples of strong meta heroes of the 7.24b patch.
 You can choose one of them according to the role you play: 😉